jim stafford

 Added conflict resolution and ordering to conditions to avoid ambiguous matches

-Discovered how class conditions can help prevent entire @Configuration
+Discovered how class conditions can help prevent entire @Configuration classes from

 being loaded and disrupt the application because an optional class is missing